src-d/guide/talent/career_development.md

 #### Engineer I

-Engineers (I) are able to work comfortably on small tasks without any supervision, also he succeeded working on mid/big size tasks and is able to understand the outreach of his changes.
+Engineers (I) are able to work comfortably on small tasks without any supervision, they have succeeded working on mid/big size tasks and are able to understand the impact of their changes.

 #### Engineer II